 MCC worked with the government of Malawi to amend its outdated electricity laws, restructure the governance, and strengthen the finances and operations of its power utility.
 MCC also worked to introduce a competitive framework for procuring generation capacity.
 As a result, the country is now negotiating with multiple independent power producers who are eager to bring capital and expertise to build and operate photovoltaic solar power plants in Malawi.

 Access to reliable and affordable electricity is critical to creating and sustaining economic growth.
 To ensure such access, countries must have the right physical infrastructure in place.
 To facilitate this, MCC invests in strategically identified electricity infrastructure, spanning the entire power sector value chain.
-Currently, for example, MCC is constructing a 400 kV transmission line and related substations in Malawi, rehabilitating and expanding the 88 MW Mt.
+Currently, for example, MCC is constructing a 400 kilovolt transmission line and related substations in Malawi, rehabilitating and expanding the 88 megawatt Mt.
 Coffee hydropower facility in Liberia and procuring firms to finalize design of the low-voltage distribution lines in Benin.

 Promoting energy efficiency and low carbon development